A layered trail in Mine Falls Park

 I headed to Hancock hoping to find some autumn color, but foliage season is only skimming the Monadnocks so far.
 The brilliant colors are a couple of weeks away.
 I had a beautiful drive nonetheless, followed by a good walk up Mt.
 Skatutakee on the property of the Harris Center for Conservation Education.
 (Check the “Trails” tab on that site for maps to local trails.)
 Great early fall conditions: sunny, cooling down, no bugs.

 With or without fall color, Skatutakee’s summit is a good spot for lunch, just as I recalled.
 I was last there about thirteen years ago on a spring day when the blackflies were ferocious and ladyslippers were everywhere.
-I remember great views from that day, so the shrubs at the summit must have been trimmed back at the time.
+Views from the summit were obscured by vegetation that hasn’t been trimmed back in awhile.

 The view from the Skatutakee summit south to Mount Monadnock was limited by the leafed-out trees.